RocketChat/Rocket.Chat/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
   If it fixes a bug or resolves a feature request, be sure to link to that issue below.
-  This description will appear in the if we accept the contribution.
+  This description will appear in the release notes if we accept the contribution.
 -->

 <!-- END CHANGELOG -->